a-hamdi/GPU/README.md

 ## Day 77:
 ### Files: `upperTriangularMatMulKernel.cu`
-I implemented a code that Performs matrix multiplication of two upper triangular matrices
+I implemented a code that Performs matrix multiplication of two upper triangular matrices.

+## Day 78:
+### Files: `Huber_Loss.cu`
+I implemented a code that Performs the element-wise Huber Loss (specifically, Smooth L1 Loss, which is Huber Loss with δ=1) between two input tensors.

 ---